Medicare in North Dakota is not free, but there are options for each income level and programs that can help offset your share of costs.

 - Medicare Part A. This plan is open to anyone who is over age 65 or who meets specific criteria.
 Medicare Part A generally covers any care you receive in a hospital setting.

 - Medicare Part B. This plan has the same eligibility requirements as Part A but covers outpatient care like visits with your primary care provider or a specialist.
-Together, Medicare parts A and B make up what is often called Original Medicare.
+Together, Parts A and B make up what is often called Original Medicare.

 - Medicare Part D. This is Medicare’s prescription drug plan.
 It is not mandatory, but if you don’t sign up when you are first eligible, you will pay penalties that can increase the cost of your plan.
 If you choose not to enroll in a Medicare Part D plan on its own or through a Medicare Advantage plan, you must pay the entire cost of your prescription medications on your own.

-Medicare Supplement Plans.
-Medicare Supplement Plans, or Medigap coverage, is another private insurance option that can help you cover your share of your Medicare costs.
-These plans help you pay for things like copayments, coinsurances, and deductibles.
+Medicare Supplement Insurance.
+Also known as Medigap coverage, Medicare Supplement Insurance is another private insurance option that can help you cover your share of your Medicare costs.
+These plans help you pay for things like copayments, coinsurance and deductibles.
 You can only use these plans with Original Medicare.

 Is Medicare Free at 65?